 - 1. For uses, structures, and lots in the shoreland zone: - (a) Land below the normal high-water line of a water body or upland edge of a wetland and land beneath roads serving more than two lots are not included in calculating minimum lot size. - (b) Lots located on opposite sides of a public or private road are each a separate lot, unless such road was established by the property owner on both sides of the road after September 22, 1971. - (c) The minimum width of any portion of any lot within 100 feet of the normal high-water line of a water body or upland edge of a wetland must be equal to or greater than the minimum shore frontage for a lot with the proposed use. - 2.
-If more than one dwelling unit or principal governmental, institutional, commercial, or industrial structure or use is constructed or established on a single parcel, all dimensional standards must be met for each dwelling unit, principal structure, or use. - D. Dimensional Standards for Shorefront Common Areas.
+If more than one dwelling unit or principal governmental, institutional, commercial, or industrial structure or use is constructed or established on a single parcel, all dimensional standards must be met for apply to each dwelling unit, principal structure, or use, except that: - (a) The minimum lot size does not apply to accessory dwelling units. - 2.(b) For multi-family dwellings, the minimum lot frontage requirement applies to each building rather than each dwelling unit. - D. Dimensional Standards for Shorefront Common Areas.
 The following dimensional standards apply to shorefront common areas located within the shoreland zone: - 1.
 Shorefront common areas must contain a minimum of two acres.
 For shorefront common areas that serve fewer than three dwelling units or grant less than three rights of use to the common area, the minimum lot size is one acre. - 2.
 Shorefront common areas must have a minimum shore frontage of 25 feet for each dwelling unit with access to the shorefront common area and for each right of use granted to any dwelling unit or other legal entity. - 3.
 Use of shorefront common areas within a subdivision must be limited to dwelling units contained within the subdivision. - 4.
 Accommodations for motorized watercraft are limited to one watercraft per 25 feet of shore frontage.
 This limit does not apply to motorized watercraft of transient users who remain at the shorefront common area for less than 48 hours and watercraft with motors of less than 10 horsepower. - 5.
 The provisions of this subsection D do not apply to municipal beach facilities or to shorefront common areas established before June 8, 1987 if there has been no increase in rights of use granted since said date.
-Such shorefront common areas may be improved with temporary docking facilities with approval of the Planning Board, subject to Section IV-4.D. - E. Dimensional Standards for Campgrounds and Individual Private Campsites.
-The following dimensional standards apply to campgrounds and individual private campsites: - 1.
-Campgrounds. - (a) Minimum Lot Size.
-Campgrounds must contain a minimum of 5,000 square feet of land, not including roads and driveways, for each site.
-Land
+Such shorefront common areas may be improved with temporary docking facilities with approval of the Planning Board, subject to Section IV-4.D. - E. Dimensional Standards for Campgrounds and Individual Private Campsites.The following dimensional standards apply to campgrounds and individual private campsites: